 Speak to the Experts About Professional Liability Insurance For Contractors

-Reach out to the experts at JMG Insurance Agency for more information on professional liability insurance for contractors.
+Reach out to the experts at JMG Insurance Corp for more information on professional liability insurance for contractors.
 Since 1916, we have been dedicated to providing clients in Connecticut, New Jersey, New York, Hawaii, and Massachusetts with high-quality insurance solutions.
 As an independent agency, we work with several well-known insurance carriers.

 If you’re a general contractor, you will benefit immensely from purchasing contractors’ insurance and E&O insurance.
 These types of policies will help protect you against a variety of risks, liabilities, and claims of negligence.

 At JMG, we understand that construction projects involve the collaboration of many different professionals, each of whom can produce errors for any given reason.

 We are committed to helping you minimize losses and recover from damages you sustain while working as a contractor.

 In addition to general contractors, we serve contractors such as HVAC technicians, plumbers, and electricians.
 Call John M. Glover today at (844) 304-7332 or contact us onlinefor more information on our policies or to receive a free quote.